 Section 4 Nominations

-(1) Every Pastor in active service of ELCSA (N-T) and every Congregation of ELCSA (N-T) has the right to nominate a candidate.
+(1) Every Pastor in active service of ELCSA (N-T) and every congregation of ELCSA (N-T) has the right to nominate a candidate.

 (2) Nominations shall be submitted to Church Council in writing within the stipulated time frame.
-Nominations require a seconder as well as the written consent of the nominee, according to section 16 of the Rules of Procedure of Church Synod.
+Nominations require a seconder as well as the written consent of the nominee, according to Section 16 of the Rules of Procedure of Church Synod.

 (3) Church Council may make an additional nomination.